jainarayananak/RNA-velociraptors/WSLInstallation.md

 velocyto.R (velox + κύτος, quick cell) is a package for the analysis of expression dynamics in single cell RNA seq data.
 In particular, it enables estimations of RNA velocities of single cells by distinguishing unspliced and spliced mRNAs in standard single-cell RNA sequencing protocols.
 For more details on this R package see <http://velocyto.org/> or <https://github.com/velocyto-team/velocyto.R>.

-## prerequisite One - linux kernel
+## 1.1 Prerequisite One - linux kernel

 velocyto.R requires unix-flavoured operating system with good storage capacities to enable processing large RNA sequencing data.
 However, DTC computers do not have enough storage capacities (10GB or more is recommened).
 In addition, their general computing performance is only moderate.
 One convenient solution is to install linux kernel on a Windows device with better specifications.
 Note, everything that follows in this markdown was done with a lenovo s740-14iil laptop (intel i7-1065G7, 16 GB DDR4 RAM, 1 TB SSD).